Maples7/ex_deep_sort/README.md

 > number < atom < reference < function < port < pid < tuple < map < list < bitstring

 By this way, `Enum.sort` can do flat sorting jobs over enumerables.
-This package steps forward and it does recursive sort over a nested list.
+This package steps forward and it does recursive sort over any enumerables.

 ## Examples